Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         Example Qt directories you would use if you installed Qt to D:\Qt would usually look something like this:
           * `QTDIR32=D:\Qt\5.15.2\msvc2019` (32-bit)
           * `QTDIR64=D:\Qt\5.15.2\msvc2019_64` (64-bit)

+      * `CEF_ROOT_DIR`

+        `CEF_ROOT_DIR` is the path to an extracted CEF Wrapper.
+We provide a custom prebuilt wrapper to simplify the build process.
+This custom build includes access to hardware acceleration and additional codecs. **This enables Browser Source and Custom Browser Docks.**

     * **Optional** (If these share the same directory as DepsPath, they do not need to be individually specified.)
       * `FFmpegPath` (Path to just FFmpeg include directory.)